 “This is not an arcade game.
 Landing those dirt bikes from crazy jumps ain’t easy!”

-The career mode is as always very rich and complex, you can start as a complete noobie racing in the entry-level Futures league, looking for the first sponsors and leveling your skills on RPG-like skill trees.
+The career mode is, as always, very rich and complex – you can start as a complete newbie in the entry-level Futures league, looking for the first sponsors and leveling your skills on RPG-like skill trees.
 Later, you’ll move on to the stronger Supercross 250 machines in the East and West divisions with the goal of breaking into the Pro League and the mighty 450 Championship.

-There is, of course, multiplayer, which this year comes with something called 1v1 Rhythm Attack.
-And no it’s not some kind of a music minigame, just a straight racetrack with a lot of jumps where you need to keep the rhythm of jumps and landings better than your opponent.
-I say it is not a musical mode, but I swear at one point my bike started sounding like the intro riff from Detroit Rock City!
+There is multiplayer, of course, which comes with something called 1v1 Rhythm Attack this year.
+And no, it’s not some kind of a music minigame, just a straight racetrack with a lot of jumps where you need to keep the rhythm of jumps and landings better than your opponent.
+I say it is not a musical mode, but I swear at one point, my bike started sounding like the intro riff from Detroit Rock City!

-Overall, this is a nice package for fans of this sport, but I think it’s due time for some bigger changes next year; maybe a new engine?
+Overall, this is a nice package for fans of this sport, but I think it’s due time for some bigger changes next year.
+Maybe a new engine?
 Unreal 4 has already been used to the max here for years, it’s time for a real upgrade.
-As for this year’s release, the good thing about using the old tried and the tested engine is that the game just flies and runs smoothly in high resolutions on new consoles and mediocre PCs.
+As for this year’s release, the good thing about using the old tried-and-true engine is that the game just flies and runs smoothly in high resolutions on both new consoles and mediocre PCs.

 Pros: